Neurological Treatment Success Stories

 It all starts with an extensive comprehensive evaluation (medical, developmental skills & psycho-emotional) that helps determine if there’s a problem and what is triggering it.
-Following this, we design an individualized treatment based on scientific evidence and our own progression of successful experiences over the years.
+Following this, we design an individualized treatment based on scientific evidence and our own progression of successful experiences over the years, meaning that our programs, such as our academic performance treatment and athletic performance anxiety treatment, are different for every situation and every individual.

 As a patient’s program is shaped, we also incorporate parents and caregivers (if a child is the patient) into our multidisciplinary team of professionals, and provide them with the training and essential skills they need to continue the work at home.
 Moreover, everyone works hand in hand to ensure all efforts are aligned, headed toward the same goals.